Konstruktionist/fish/README.md

    _`Tools supporting Carbon development, including /usr/bin/SetFile, were deprecated with Xcode 6.`_

 >   **Note:** Its local documentation (_not yet on Apple's site_) says it is deprecated, but for now it works.
 >   (With Xcode 9 it still gets installed).
-I suspect it will die when the new filesystem APFS will become the default (macOS 10.13)
+I suspect it will disappear when the new filesystem APFS will become the default (macOS 10.13?)

 ---